Mortgage Offset Accounts: How Do They Work?

 What is an offset account?

 An offset account is a transaction account that is linked to your home loan.
-The account’s balance (or a proportion of that balance) is offset daily against your home loan balance.
+The account’s balance is offset daily against your home loan balance.
 As a result, you’re only charged interest on the difference between the total loan balance and the amount offset.

 Pros:

 • Pay less interest on your home loan.
 By having money in your offset account, you can cut years from your home loan and pay thousands less in interest.
-You don’t necessarily need a huge amount of spare savings, either.
-If you have a 100% offset account, every cent in your account saves interest off your loan.
+You don’t necessarily need a huge amount of spare savings, either, for every cent in your account saves interest off your loan.

 • Get your savings to work harder for you.
-Your home loan interest rate will typically be higher than the interest rate you earn on a savings account.
+Home loan interest rates are typically higher than the interest rates on savings account.
 Therefore, your savings can work harder for you in an offset account, compared to a regular savings account.

 • Keep extra funds at hand.
 An offset account can be an easy way to keep excess funds at hand, while still minimising interest payments on your mortgage.
-If your financial situation changes, or if something unexpected, like a medical emergency happens, you can easily access the money offsetting your mortgage.
+If your financial situation changes, you can easily access the money offsetting your mortgage.

 Cons

-The financial benefits of a mortgage offset account will depend on a number of factors, such as the interest rate and fees of comparable loans (with or without an offset facility) and how much money you keep in your account.
-It’s important to weigh up your individual circumstances to determine if an offset account is right for you.
+As the financial benefits of a mortgage offset account depend on a number of factors, it’s important to weigh up your individual circumstances to determine if an offset account is right for you.

 Does an offset account reduce monthly repayments?